-To ensure employees follow the attendance policy, your organisation must track time and attendance.
+To ensure employees follow the attendance policy, your organization must track time and attendance.
 Try using an automated system that includes a time clock app, facial recognition, or other biometric authentication to prevent buddy punching and time theft.
 Keep records of each absence so you can address issues and spot trends of excessive absences.

 3. Conduct return-to-work interviews.

-According to research in the UK, organisations conducting return-to-work interviews experience a significant reduction in unscheduled absences.
+According to research in the UK, organizations conducting return-to-work interviews experience a significant reduction in unscheduled absences.
 A return-to-work interview is an opportunity for both manager and employee to confirm the record of the absence, ensure the reason is accurate, and discuss any concerns.
 Listen, be objective and supportive, and be prepared to make work flexibility or schedule adjustments to help the situation.

 4. Enforce policies consistently and address issues immediately.

-5. Adopt a wellness programme.
+5. Adopt a wellness program.

 Prolonged stress can lead to unhealthy habits and longer-term issues like heart disease and obesity.
-Wellness initiatives can help minimise health-related absences and reduce stress.
+Wellness initiatives can help minimize health-related absences and reduce stress.
 Be sure to encourage better work/life balance with time off for employees to recharge.
 Studies show that employees who take time off, come back feeling more engaged in work.